Value of ZIMBOCASH

 Here are some questions we’ve received regarding the value of ZIMBOCASH with our answers:

-- How did you decide on the ZIMBOCASH allocation of 100 000 per Zimbabwean who registers?
+- How did you decide on the ZIMBOCASH allocation for Zimbabweans who register?

 - What will the final price will be?